Biography

 "An important piece of music…composer Richard Chew, together with his librettist Peter Cann, have produced a piece of genuine power and approachability, the tension never dropping for a second…a highly skilled piece of orchestral and choral writing, laced with sounds and melodies from Bosnia."

-Musical Opinion (Start Most)
+Musical Opinion (Stari Most)

 "...an important musical moment...
 The music: excellent...
 The message: eternal."